As per the current advice, the most important thing we can ALL do to protect ourselves remains:

 What are Carlisle Golf Club Doing?

-- We are having daily briefings and enhanced operating protocols.
+- We are having regular briefings and enhanced operating protocols.

-- We have increased the frequency of cleaning our public areas (including door handles, public bathrooms, etc.) and have continued the use of disinfectant.
+- We have increased the frequency of cleaning our public areas (including door handles, public bathrooms, etc.) to hourly and have continued the use of disinfectant.

 - We have sited antibacterial hand sanitisers at all entrances and urge members to use them when entering and leaving the premises.